Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 You are developing an app that will read activity logs for an Azure subscription by using Azure Functions.

-You need to recommend an authentication solution for Azure Functions.
+**You need to recommend an authentication solution for Azure Functions**.

 The solution must minimize administrative effort.